In this article

 Wellness rewards from your health insurance company are a nice perk.
 But they shouldn’t overshadow the major factors that you’ll want to keep in mind when comparing plans.
 Factors such as your expected out-of-pocket costs, whether you’ll need to switch doctors, and whether/how your prescription drugs will be covered are likely to be more important in terms of the overall benefits you’ll get from the plan.

-And if you want to be able to contribute to a health savings account, you’ll need to select from among the HSA-qualified high-deductible health plans in your area, which might limit your insurer options somewhat.
+And if you want to be able to contribute to a health savings account, you’ll need to select from among the HSA-qualified high-deductible health plans in your area.
+Note that starting with 2026 coverage, all Bronze and catastrophic Marketplace plans are HSA-eligible, regardless of their plan design.

 But once you’ve narrowed down your plan options based on the overall benefit design and network, factors such as quality (star) ratings and wellness rewards can help you make a final selection.